wicket-acc/wicket-autowire/README.md

 		<version>0.0.3</version>
 	</dependency>

-To enable in your wicket application, install wicket-auto-wire in your application's init() method:
+To enable in your wicket application, install wicket-autowire in your application's init() method:

 	AutoWire.install(this);